exasol/row-level-security/doc/user_guide/tutorial.md

 The dataset consists of one large fact table containing the actual taxi rides with details like start and end time, pickup and drop-off area.

-Additionally, two dimension tables provide more information about the community areas where trips start end end and the [census tracts](https://en.wikipedia.org/wiki/Census_tract#United_States).
+Additionally, two dimension tables provide more information about the community areas where trips start and end as well as the [census tracts](https://en.wikipedia.org/wiki/Census_tract#United_States).

 ### Data Privacy and Masking